 • note-taking, productivity

 A robust network infrastructure provides continuous connectivity and access to local and internet resources across the entire campus.
 Each classroom and common area in the Middle School is equipped with a data projector and a sound system, which can display media from a variety of sources.
 All staff also has their own personal laptops with which to lead the computer-based instruction and provide online classroom resources.

-Amanda Anderson received her Bachelor’s Degree in Elementary Education from Heritage University.
+Amanda Anderson received her Masters in Special Education from Western Governors University in 2016 and her Bachelor’s Degree in Elementary Education from Heritage University in 2006.
 She has worked at St. Joseph’s Catholic School since 2007 and feels the best thing about SJS is the feeling of family and belonging to a community within a community.
 She believes in Catholic education because the church is directly involved in teaching core values in addition to rigorous academic expectations.

 The Physical Education program at St. Joseph’s Catholic School is designed to foster growth within the mind, body and spirit of each student with an emphasis on his or her relationship with God.

 The mission of Physical Education is to empower all students to sustain regular, lifelong physical activity in order to accomplish individual goals within the framework of team participation.

 We, as St. Joseph’s Catholic School educators, are committed to providing a safe and positive learning environment that is active, caring and supportive of all students, and one that challenges them to continue using their Catholic teachings to become successful adults.

 • Rhythmic Manipulative Movements